-- Are subject to the housing regulations as stated in University Housing Policy. - May utilize the facilities of the Olin Health Center.
-Information on services available and the charges made may be obtained at the Olin Health Center. - May purchase football, basketball, and/or hockey season tickets for themselves and their spouses at 50 percent of the public rate.

-4. Are eligible for free admission to other regularly scheduled athletic events. - Are eligible for student discounts on series tickets to professional performing arts events at the Wharton Center for Performing Arts. - Are eligible to purchase one guest ticket to professional performing arts events at the Wharton Center for Performing Arts.
-One validated student ID card must be presented with every two student-rate tickets when attending a performance.
+- Are subject to the housing regulations as stated in University Housing Policy.
+May utilize the facilities of the Olin Health Center.
+Information on services available and the charges made may be obtained at the Olin Health Center. - May purchase football, basketball, and/or hockey season tickets for themselves and their spouses at 50 percent of the public rate. - Are eligible for free admission to other regularly scheduled athletic events. - Are eligible for student discounts on series tickets to professional performing arts events at the Wharton Center for Performing Arts and Institute for Arts and Culture. - Are eligible to purchase one guest ticket to professional performing arts events at the Wharton Center for Performing Arts and Institute for Arts and Culture.
+One validated student ID card must be presented with every two student-rate tickets when attending a performance